Rhythm Nation 1814 (film): Themes

 The themes of unity among the dancers and various ethnicities, as well as gender equality, has received praise from critics.
 Slant Magazine observed "The solidarity of Janet Jackson's multi-racial Rhythm Nation dancers is evoked with hyper-synchronized movements while their individuality is expressed via their separate, distinct dances."
-The New York Times praised Jackson as a feminist, proclaiming "although most female characters on MTV are still reclining, swept off their feet by the fantasies of self-serving musicians and video directors, more singers are getting up and standing on their own two feet.
-You only have to catch Janet Jackson's hit, Rhythm Nation to be convinced that a change has taken place", calling it "a far cry from the lascivious bodies in various states of undress that flood the channel".
-34th Street Magazine applauded the video's implication of gender neutrality, saying "“Rhythm Nation” makes a far superior statement on the fluidity of gender.
-In this video, men and women dress and dance identically and no one’s really sexualized.
-Everyone just knows how to move.
-In other words, sometimes the best way to send a positive message is not to try so damn hard."
+The New York Times praised Jackson as a feminist, describing it as "a far cry from the lascivious bodies in various states of undress that flood the channel".
+34th Street Magazine applauded the video's implication of gender neutrality.
 The clip's theme of activism and leadership was also commended, writing "instead of using sexual elements to attract audiences, it portrays the strong bond between entertainers and social activists with a common goal", in an attempt to speaks "particularly to young people and encourages them to be the leaders of tomorrow.
 Jackson passes on the message of social activist Mahatma Gandhi who once said, “You must be the change you wish to see in the world."
-A biography stated the video spreads "a message of love that was neither naive not superficial".